llyx97/Rosita/README.md

         --do_lower_case \
         --aug_train
 ```
-When it comes to the augmented datasets for QNLI, QQP and MNLI, we can run `train_with_subset.py` instead, which reduces the memory consumption.
+When it comes to the augmented datasets for QNLI, QQP and MNLI, we can run `train_with_subset.py` instead, which divides the training set into a number of subsets to reduce the memory consumption.